lrzhang/PneumoniaDetection/README.md

-# Detection of Pneumonia in Chest X-rays using Segmented CNN- RSNA Pneumonia Detection Competition on Kaggel
+# Detection of Pneumonia in Chest X-rays using Segmented CNN
+###RSNA Pneumonia Detection Competition on Kaggel
 ### CS 634 - Prof Monogioudis

 ## Overview